retrocomputacion/retroterm/README.md

 ## 1.4 Requirements

-- A Commodore 64, 128 or Plus/4 computer, or an emulator such as VICE or Z64K
+- A Commodore 64 (or Commodore 64U), 128 or Plus/4 computer, or an emulator such as VICE or Z64K
 - Either an userport Wi-Fi modem with the Zimodem firmware or...
 - A *SwiftLink* or *Turbo232* compatible cartridge connected to a Wi-Fi modem with the Zimodem firmware.
 - A MSX1 or superior computer with 64K of RAM.
 With either a built-in RS-232 port or an MSX standard RS-232 interface cartridge.
 Or openMSX 20.0RC1